PShatalov/LC-registration/README.md

 5) Run backend using console command - php app/console serve:run

 That's all.
 Application will be available by this url http://localhost:8000

+Browsers support:

+IE - 11, because of this version still supported by Microsoft, modern Chrome and Firefox.